 Even though this awareness sometimes made me feel a little uneasy, I rarely believed that having Cystic Fibrosis would stop me from living the life I wanted to live.
 And it hasn’t for the most part.
 When I tell people what my daily routine includes (or should include, I’m a bit naughty sometimes) or about the disease I was born with, I can see the flash of pity in their faces.
 This doesn’t bother me because not only is it a natural reaction, it’s all I’ve ever known.

 I was diagnosed with CF when I was a few months old.
 My parents were in their twenties and understandably terrified by the diagnosis, not having heard of the disease before.
 Thankfully there was no Google back then because I’m sure that would have led to full blown hysteria!!
-They learned as much as I can and managed to get on with despite the uphill struggle that lay before them.
+They learned as much as they could and managed to get on with it despite the uphill struggle that lay before them.

 And I was one of the lucky ones.
 After the diagnosis and once they had my medication stabilised, I thrived like any normal baby.
 In fact, I was an absolute tubster or a ‘barrel’ as my Mum lovingly recalls.
 Children with CF often struggle to put on weight because their body isn’t equipped to absorb nutrients effectively but thankfully that has never been an issue for me.

-I was 11 when I was first hospitalised and 13 when I contracted Pseudomonas.
+I was 11 when I was first hospitalised and 13 when I contracted Pseudomonas, a common infection that a lot of CF patients eventually contract.
 I’m almost positive that I contracted it while in hospital because patients had a common room where we could all socialise and I suppose feel a little more normal.
 This is shocking to think back on now because cross-infection is regimental in hospitals these days!

 The hospital admissions became quite commonplace during my teens but yet I didn’t fear CF, just the needle that was used to thread the IV line up my arm that administered the antibiotics.
 Hospital was a time to get spoiled, avoid schoolwork and binge watch TV shows!